District of Columbia Public Schools: Attendance

-School is compulsory in Washington, D.C. for students between the ages of 5 and 17.
+School is compulsory in Washington, D.C., for students between the ages of 5 and 17.
 As of the 2024–2025 school year, 38% of DCPS students from kindergarten to 12th grade were chronically absent, meaning a student missed 10% or more of the school year.
-During the same school year, DCPS referred 4,956 students ages 5 to 13 to the city's Child and Family Services Agency for educational neglect.
-DCPS referred an additional 1,495 students ages 14 to 17 to the city's Court Social Services Division for truancy.
+During the same school year, DCPS referred 4,956 students ages 5 to 13 to the district's Child and Family Services Agency for educational neglect.
+DCPS referred an additional 1,495 students ages 14 to 17 to the district's Court Social Services Division for truancy.

 Graduation rate

 As of 2024, 77% of DCPS students graduated high school within four years, an increase from 54% in 2012.
 The 2024 data shows that 73% of Black students and 76% of Hispanic students graduated in four years, compared to 96% of White students.

 In 2017, a report by WAMU and NPR called into question Ballou High School for graduating students that should have failed due to frequent absences.
-In response, the city's Office of the State Superintendent of Education commissioned an audit that found that 1 in 3 graduates of DCPS high schools that year should not have graduated based on their attendance records.
+In response, the District's Office of the State Superintendent of Education commissioned an audit that found that 1 in 3 graduates of DCPS high schools that year should not have graduated based on their attendance records.